Oyster vs Scribd

 2014.
 Scribd launches Windows Phone app, updates Android, iOS apps

-The popular ebook subscription service, Scribd, has made significant updates to its iOS and Android apps, while also introducing a new app specifically designed for Windows phones and tablets.
-Existing users of the iOS and Android apps will enjoy a fresh browsing and book page experience, along with new fonts and color palettes.
-Windows phone and tablet users can now access unlimited reading anytime and anywhere, with all the features available to mobile web users.
-By launching the Windows app in addition to existing apps for iOS, Android, Kindle Fire, and Nook tablets, Scribd has achieved over 6 million downloads, surpassing other subscription book services in terms of device presence across various countries.
-This latest development further exemplifies the company's global commitment to fostering a love for reading.
-For further information, you can also explore: How to read Google Books on Windows Phone?
+The popular eBook subscription service Scribd announced significant updates to its existing iOS and Android apps, along with the official launch of its brand-new app for Windows phones and tablets.
+Current iOS and Android users will notice a refreshed browsing and book page experience, as well as updated fonts and color schemes.
+Readers using Windows phones and tablets will now have unlimited access to reading, anytime and anywhere, with all the features available to mobile web users.
+With the introduction of the Windows app, combined with existing apps for iOS, Android, Kindle Fire and Nook tablets, Scribd has been downloaded over 6 million times—making it available on more devices in more countries than any other subscription book service.
+This latest initiative aligns with the company’s broader global commitment to encouraging people to read more.

 2014.
 Oyster comes to Android, Kindle Fire and Nook tablets